Readless

 6. Stoop — Best Dedicated Newsletter Inbox

-Stoop creates a separate inbox specifically for newsletters, keeping them out of your primary email.
-It's a simple solution for inbox separation without digest features.
+Stoop is the best option for users who want a separate inbox specifically for newsletters, keeping them out of the primary email.
+It is a simple, mobile-first solution for inbox separation — though it does not offer AI summarization or digest features.

 Key Features: